DaneWeber/presentations/Post-incidentReviews/IncidentResponse.md

   - Time since detection: Time To Respond (MTTR Respond)
 6. Return to Normal Operations (Recovery)
   - Time since failure: Time To Recover or Time to Restore (MTTR Recover)
+  - Total hours spent on recovery is a metric prone to mis-use, but can make very clear the potential pay-off of preventative measures.
 7. Resolve (Address contributing factors to prevent repeat failures)
   - Time since failure: Time To Resolve (MTTR Resolve)
 8. Next Failure Occurs